-This was critical blow for the vendor because according to Jewish tradition, this is the holy period of Shabbat, and this is when they would expect the demand for kosher products to be especially high.
-Of course this ignores the fact that, most hasgachas (which literally translates from Hebrew to mean supervision but generally means the an authority that supervises the kashrut of someone selling kosher products) will not certify a meat establishment that prepares and sells food on Shabbat.
+This was a critical blow for the vendor because, according to Jewish tradition, this is the holy period of Shabbat.
+This is when they expect the demand for kosher products to be especially high.
+Of course, this ignores that most hasgachas (which translates from Hebrew to mean supervision but generally means an authority that supervises the kashrut of someone selling kosher products) will not certify a meat establishment that prepares and sells food on Shabbat.
 Footnote1

-Needless to say, by restricting its sales during this time, the ballpark was effectively causing the vendor to lose a great deal of money.
-Not only would it be losing in sales, but it was also unable to recoup the substantial amount spent to have their products approved by kosher-certifying authorities, as well as the money spent to ensure their cart met rabbinical requirements that would allow them to sell such items on the Sabbath.
+By restricting its sales during this time, the ballpark was effectively causing the vendor to lose a great deal of money.
+Not only would it be losing sales, but it was also unable to recoup the substantial amount spent to have its products approved by kosher-certifying authorities and the money paid to ensure its cart met rabbinical requirements that would allow them to sell such items on the Sabbath.

 Plus, the vendor claimed, the ballpark had failed to find them a suitable location for a fourth vending cart brought into service.

-The ballpark in turn filed a $55,000 counterclaim for breach of contract, as the vendor had failed to pay the park during the time while the issue was being litigated.
+The ballpark, in turn, filed a $55,000 counterclaim for breach of contract, as the vendor had failed to pay the park while the issue was being litigated.